vineeth357/Interview-Cracker/README.md

 ![alt text](./images/programming.png)

-Thi is the page showing all question of arrays topic.
+This is the page showing all question of arrays topic.

 ![alt text](./images/questions.png)